cpinky/s3-vectors-vs-opensearch/s3_vectors/README.md

    - Click "Edit"
    - Click "Add principal"
    - Select the IAM role that your CLI/application will use
+      - If you are using the CLI, use 'aws sts get-caller-identity' to find the ARN
    - Save the policy changes
    - This allows your application to query the OpenSearch index
+   - Allow a few minutes for it to update